 TripIt is essentially an itinerary maker.
-It does none of the bookings for you.
+It makes none of the bookings for you.
 What it does is help you consolidate all your hotel, flights, tours, rentals and other similar travel arrangements into one place.
-Using its mobile app you can have access to every detail of your bookings in the same spot, no more rummaging through paperwork or emails and such.
+Using its mobile app, you can have access to every detail of your bookings in the same spot, no more rummaging through paperwork or emails and such.

 In case this doesn’t work, try: TripCase

 Travefy Personal is a web app that lets travelers plan itineraries and trips together with their friends.
 The app has 4 basic functions, Itinerary, Invites, Discover and Expenses.
 With the app, you can organize trips together with you friend (invite them first), and pull up recommendations straight from inside the app.